denim2x/avermore-hex/README.md

-# Avermore miner for HEX
+# Avermore miner for XDNA HEX Algo.

-This miner is not functional yet and is an attemt to merge the new hex algo of XDNA into Avermore.
+This miner is NOT functional yet and is an attemt to merge the new hex algo of XDNA into Avermore.

 The working miner for Hex ( But slow ) can be found at : https://github.com/XDNA-Core/sgminer-hex